Skip to main content

 info

-Key takeaway: The resources you should interact with are SlurmUser and SlurmUserGroup CRs (see User Management).
+Key takeaway: The resources you should interact with are SlurmUser and SlurmUserGroup CRs (see User Management) and the SlurmClusterHealthCheck -custom object (see Node Health Checks).
 Everything else is either managed by CSO or managed via the Crusoe CLI/API.

 Slurm Commands Reference